denersoares/D4rwin/Tutorials/Tutorial: Download and Clustering with the D4rwin Pipeline.md

 #### **Step 1: Install the D4rwin Pipeline**

-Before beginning, make sure that the D4rwin pipeline is installed on your system.
+Before beginning, make sure that the D4rwin pipeline and the prerequisites are installed on your system.
 Follow the instructions in the **README** file for installation.

 ---